slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 2. v5.x.x-rcx client after programming will not reboot the blackfin processor, if error occurred.

-3. If a reboot occured with an incomplete firmware in flash, the blackfin will most likely not find the mtd3 drive.
+3. If a reboot occurred with an incomplete firmware in flash, the blackfin will most likely not find the mtd3 drive.
 To see if this drive exists:

   .. code-block:: bash